angezid/advanced-mark.js-playground/README.md

 They are not conflicting with each other and can be switch by checkbox.

-#### Codejar editor issue
-The `codejar.js` is an embeddable editor, but it lacks some necessary functionality.
-Currently, it's adapted for use with this project.

 ### Install Mark.js-playground
 Clone or download this repository and run:
 ```